You are here

 - Travel to another state or country.

-All travel must be necessary for collection of data for research.
+With rare exceptions, all travel must be necessary for collection of data for research.
 Support for travel within the state of Ohio must be relevant to research and will be assessed on a case-by-case basis.
 Travel within Franklin County will not be reimbursed.

 - Equipment essential to the research.